lmorchard/parsec-patrol/README.md

     * break into pieces using tombstones to spawn smaller ones?

 * Auto-pause when not visible and/or when FPS dips below 10?

-* Auto-pause if it looks like we're no longer in the foreground (ie. big drop in FPS from rFA)

 * Merge world & entity manager - they're not really useful separately